Apolo151/Landmark_Classification/README.md

 # Landmark_Classification
-Building a Deep Learning model to classify landmarks and locations from images.
+Building a deep learning model to classify landmarks and locations from images

+### Approaches & Files
+- `cnn_from_scratch.ipynb`: Creating a CNN model from scratch
+- `transfer_learning.ipynb`: Using transfer learning
+- `app.ipynb`: Deploying best model in an app